jflamy/owlcms4/docs/Styles.md

 1. We **Copy** the color with # in the color picker
 2. We remember the `--` name of the color we will want to change.
 3. We get out of the color picker by typing "Escape"
-4. Normally we are back to the value before editing.
+4. We are back to the value before editing.

 ![style04](img/Styles/style04.png)